nixcloud/minimal-example/README.md

 problems are:

- - nix-repl can only see the default value for ${stateDir} for each configured webservice
+ - nix-repl can only see the default value for `${stateDir}` for each configured webservice

       nix-repl> config.services.nixcloud.minimal
       { music1 = { ... }; music2 = { ... }; }

       :p config.services.nixcloud.minimal.music1.stateDir
       ""

-   this is caused by the fact that nixcloud-module-importer.nix changes the stateDir from the default to a 'new' default! however, since only the later configuration knows about `music1` and `music2` it can't be assigned in `nginx.nix` which is sad since it breaks the options system as we know it.
+   this is caused by the fact that nixcloud-module-importer.nix changes the `stateDir` from the default to a 'different' value! however, since only the later configuration knows about `music1` and `music2` it can't be assigned in `nginx.nix` which is sad since it breaks the options system as we know it.